ScooterMcgavindev/polygonL2-domain-service/client/README.md

 - [&check;] Get Abi file from artifact dir
 - [&check;] Mint Domain Name
 - [&check;] Tests
-- [ ] Modify Function to allow for withdraw
+- [&check;] Modify Function to allow for withdraw
+- [ ] Retrieve all domains minted on contract, now update to frontend

 ## Domain Minted and Records set visable on polygonscan